MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 7. Drag the **Code** column and drop it in the form header.

 >   The header is the top right area of the form.
-You may need to minimize the
+You may need to collapse the
 >   Properties panel on the right side of the screen to see the field on the
 >   form.